jalder89/Emily-AI-GPT/README.md

 10. Back in your .env file, add the Signing Secret: `SLACK_SIGNING_SECRET="yourSigningSecret"`
 11. You'll need to generate an OpenAI API key: https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key
 12. Add your OpenAI API key to your .env file as well: OPENAI_API_KEY="yourApiKey"
+13. Create and setup a MongoDB database for the AI memory, I used Atlas: https://www.mongodb.com/basics/mongodb-atlas-tutorial
+14. Get your database User and Password and add them to your .env file as MONGO_USER & MONGO_PASSWORD
 13. Open a terminal to your app directory and start the app: `node app.js`
 14. Open a second terminal and start ngrok: `ngrok http 3000`
 15. Update the Event Request URL to your ngrok forwarding URL or host address, the included one is a placeholder that is already removed.

 ## Important Note
 This app does support public and private channels.
-However, the app is not currently designed to offer robust support for channels with many users as it's memory hasn't been switched to a database just yet.
-This is on the list of things to do in the future, currently working on MongoDB support.
+However, the app is not currently designed to offer support for multiple users as it's memory hasn't been switched to a data structure that supports multiple conversations, yet.
+This is on the list of things to do in the future.

 AI is a paid service and can become quite expensive for the host, please be courteous with your usage if your key is paid by someone else.